adam-dziedzic/bandlimited-cnns/cnns/README.md

-## CNNs and time-series
+## Band limited CNNs for images and time-series

-This code is based on Stanford course on deep neural networks: [nnlib](http://nnlib.stanford.edu/)
+Author: Adam Dziedzic